-While I have never missed drinking (cow) milk, I still eat and crave some cheese and occasionally like to use yoghurt in cooking.
-I have reduced the amount I consume over the last few years and will eventually eliminate it.
-To do this I am working on alternatives, recipes that I consider to be Plant-based essentials.
-The latest project I am really happy with is cashew yoghurt.
-There are many versions of Tzatziki, there are different combinations of herbs and acids in recipes, I use lemon juice and dill as the main flavours with a touch of mint.
-When eating this version I often forget that you are meant to make it with a dairy based yoghurt, I think this really works.
+While I have never missed drinking milk, but I still eat and crave some cheese and occasionally use yoghurt in cooking.
+Over the last few years the amount has reduced and I will eventually eliminate it.
+To make this transition easier I need a whole food alternative that is easy to make at home.
+Using homemade cashew yoghurt to make Tzatziki works really well.
+There are many versions of Tzatziki,

+regional variations different combinations of herbs and acids in recipes, I use lemon juice and dill as the main flavours with a touch of mint.
+When eating this version I often forget that you are meant to make it with a dairy-based yoghurt, I think this really works.

 Tzatziki – made with Cashew yoghurt

-2 cloves of garlic, minced or grated with a micro-plane
+- 2 cloves of garlic, minced or grated with a micro-plane

-Zest of 1 large or 2 small unwaxed lemons
+- Zest of 1 large or 2 small unwaxed lemons

-2–4 tbsps of lemon juice
+- 2–4 tbsps of lemon juice

-2 Tbsp finely chopped dill
+- 2 Tbsp finely chopped dill

-Chiffonade mint -approximately 12 leaves – optional
+- Chiffonade mint -approximately 12 leaves – optional

-Seasoning – Malden sea salt and ground white pepper
+- Seasoning – Malden sea salt and ground white pepper

 Mix the ingredients together until well combined.